 Can student-only teams join APS-IDEA?

 We encourage students to reach out to other members of their department to form a team.
 Successful teams often include a representative from most departmental groups, including students (undergrad and grad), staff, junior and senior faculty.
 In addition, teams will need a letter of support from department/lab/collaboration leadership (e.g. chair, department head, etc).

 Can individuals join the APS-IDEA network?

-Individuals can participate in the APS-IDEA online learning community and join the project mailing list.
-The virtual and in-person workshops are currently limited to teams.
+All project activities, including the Online Learning Communities and virtual workshops are currently limited to APS-IDEA teams.
 We will be sharing resources via the project mailing list and online learning community first, so they are excellent ways to access resources and stay up to date with the project.

 How many team members should plan to attend the APS-IDEA Team Workshops?

-Each team should select 3-4 members to represent the team at the virtual workshop, and 2-3 members to attend the in-person workshop.
-Note that the project is only able to provide travel support for up to 2 team members to attend the in-person workshop.
-APS-IDEA encourages teams not to send the same members to each meeting, and instead to rotate attendance so that different team members can benefit.
+Each team should select at least two members to represent the team at each virtual workshop.
+APS-IDEA encourages teams not to send the same members to each meeting, and instead to rotate attendance so that different team members can benefit from participation.

 If you have any questions, please contact firstname.lastname@example.org.